 JOUR 311-0 Media Presentation: Magazine Fundamentals of editing magazine copy and graphics, with emphasis on precision, style, and structure for print and online products.
-Provides an overview of the magazine industry - both traditional and increasingly interactive - and the role of magazines in society.
-Prerequisite: JOUR 301.
+Provides an overview of the magazine industry-both traditional and increasingly interactive-and the role of magazines in society.
+Prerequisite: 301.

 JOUR 312-0 Media Presentation: Producing for Broadcast and the Web Writing and producing broadcasts for television, the web, and alternative digital platforms (such as PDAs) using the appropriate computer and editing equipment, news wires, and video feeds.
 Emphasis on the editorial decision-making process.
-Prerequisite: JOUR 301.
+Prerequisite: 301.
 JOUR 320-0 Storytelling: Interactive News The craft of digital storytelling, with emphasis on creating compelling packages for the web and other digital platforms (such as PDAs) using a variety of narrative formats, interactive tools (such as Flash), and other digital content, including blogs, RSS feeds, and citizen journalism.
-Prerequisites: JOUR 301; JOUR 310, 311, or 312.
+Prerequisites: 301.
 JOUR 321-0 Storytelling: Magazine and Feature Writing

 The craft of magazine and feature writing, with emphasis on character, scene and theme development, story architecture, voice, alternative story forms, in-depth reporting, public service journalism, and marketing ideas for articles.
-Prerequisites: JOUR 301; JOUR 310, 311, or 312.
+Prerequisites: 301.

 JOUR 322-0 Storytelling: Video Reporting, Shooting, and Editing The craft of audio-video storytelling for television and the web, including practice in field reporting and producing packages ranging from one- to three-minute television news pieces to longer alternative audio-video formats for the web and other digital platforms.
-Prerequisite: JOUR 301; JOUR 310, 311, or 312.
+Prerequisite: 301.